 Babies just develop at a different pace.
-Just like my niece started to walk at 10 months and my neighbor’s son didn’t start walking until he was 14 months.
+Just like my niece started to walk at 10 months and my son didn’t start walking until he was 18 months old.
 They are both walking, jumping, super hyper, perfectly normal kids now.

-Although safe-sleep means putting baby to sleep on his back, being on track for development means playing on his tummy.
+Although safe-sleep means putting the baby to sleep on his back, being on track for development means playing on his tummy.
 The American Association of Pediatrics (AAP) recommends tummy time 2~3 times a day for 3~5 minutes.

-My son had weak muscle tone (due to his stay in the NICU) so he was doing tummy time on the Boppy for months before he can barely support himself on the mat.
+My son had a weak muscle tone (due to his stay in the NICU) so he was doing tummy time on the Boppy for months before he can barely support himself on the mat.

-I’ve also printed out some faces cards to put alongside Chunbao’s playpen.
-He enjoyed studying these little faces when he was on tummy time.
+I’ve also printed out some faces cards to put alongside my baby’s playpen.
+They both enjoyed studying these little faces when they were on tummy time.

 Brillbaby has tons of FREE infant simulation cards for download 🙂